 2. Materials and methods

 2.1.
-Studya
+Study

 The city of Yamoussoukro, the political and administrative capital of Côte d’Ivoire, is located in the center of the country, between 6°45’ and 6°85’ N latitude and 5°20’ and 5°32’ W longitude.
 This “green city,” due to its large number of public and private green spaces, covers an area of approximately 9,300 ha (Nomel et al., 2021).
 Within this urban landscape, forests and green spaces occur in various forms: tree alignments structuring the streets, preserved natural reserves, spontaneously vegetated areas, and private gardens (Yao et al., 2024).
 Yamoussoukro has experienced significant demographic growth, with a young and heterogeneous population exceeding 370,000 inhabitants (RGPH, 2021).